mmuratarat/mmuratarat.github.io/_posts/2019-02-14-csv-splitting-tfdata-lstm.md

 #(204, 34)
 {% endhighlight %}

-What we are also going to do here is to explain how we can transform this dataset into a structure where we can implement a LSTM network.
+What we are also going to do here is to explain how we can transform this dataset into a structure, where we can use it in a LSTM network.
 LSTM accepts data in the shape of `[batch_size, time_steps, number_of_features]`.
 Here, batch_size will be kept dynamic.
 Let's choose `time_steps = 6`.
 We already know that number of features is 33.
 Therefore, the rows in CSV file will represent time-steps and every 6 time-steps will denote one person (one customer, one observation, et cetera).
 Total number of observations is then `206/6 = 34`.

 Let's split the dataset into two and use $80\%$ of it for training and the rest for testing.
 Therefore, we will have 27 observations (162 rows) for training and 7 observations (42 rows) for testing.